-Fire employees fund the Plan at a rate of 9.25% of annual base compensation (effective July 1, 2011).
+Fire employees fund the Plan at a rate of 9.5% of annual base compensation, EMT stipend, longevity stipend and holiday pay (effective July 1, 2015).

 Other Town Employees

 All other Town employees fund the Plan at a rate of 3.5% of annual base compensation (6.0% for Town and Library members effective July 1, 2002, Board of Education Discretionary and WAESCA effective July 1, 2006, and for Board of Education custodians effective July 1, 2012.